11.20.2007

 3 heaping cups organic yellow corn tortilla chips

-2 cups hand torn cooked free-range organic turkey pieces- or omit!
+2 cups hand torn cooked free-range organic turkey pieces

 4 oz.
 Cheddar or Jack cheese, shredded- use vegan cheese for dairy-free